bennetthub500/personal/_portfolio/AM_doc sample DBBlog.md

 Technical blog post for database company

 The client has been anonymized in this 750-word piece.
 I was given raw interview video footage and assigned with shaping a blog post, with a few points of focus as guidance.
-My approach to blog posts is to be as succinct as possible, since they are rarely read.
-I always inquire as to the goals of the post: whether it's intended to be pre-sale, implementation, or support content, and if metrics can be applied to evaluate its success.
+My approach to blog posts is to be as succinct as possible, since they are rarely read in full.
+I always inquire as to the goals of the post: whether it's intended to support pre-sale, implementation, or support goals, and if metrics can be applied to evaluate its success.
 The version shown here is my work; subsequent versions of this post had additional contributions from engineers and were substantially re-written, with a much longer word count.

 ## How DatabaseCo Handles Data Deduplication